Graph2Eval: Automatic Multimodal Task Generation for Agents via Knowledge Graphs: Introduction

-To address these gaps, we propose \textbf{\textsc{Graph2Eval}}, a knowledge graph-based framework for automatic task generation and evaluation.
-In this framework, the knowledge graph serves as both the \textit{data repository} and the \textit{latent space} for task generation, enabling the creation of document comprehension and web interaction tasks. \textsc{Graph2Eval} consists of two main components: dataset generation and dataset evaluation.
-(1)~During dataset generation, \textsc{Graph2Eval} employs a unified graph abstraction to encode entities, relations, and interactions from textual and web data as nodes and edges representing both semantic and interactive elements.
+To address these gaps, we propose \textbf{\textsc{Graph2Eval}}, a Knowledge Graph (KG)-based framework for automatic agent task generation that ensures semantic consistency and task solvability.
+In this framework, the KG serves as the \textit{task space} for task generation, enabling the creation of document understanding and web interaction tasks.
+Specifically, \textsc{Graph2Eval} employs a unified graph abstraction to encode entities, relations, and interactions from textual and web data as nodes and edges representing both semantic and interactive elements.
 Building on this graph, \textsc{Graph2Eval} defines task structures using task templates and meta-paths, which specify the types and order of nodes in a task and guide structured task generation.
 Subgraph sampling strategies are then applied to extract the required nodes and edges.
 Subsequently, LLMs integrate the sampled subgraph structures with contextual information via context engineering, generating diverse and well-formed task instances.
-(2)~For evaluation, \textsc{Graph2Eval} constructs multiple agent configurations, including single agent, multi-agent, and web-based agents, and combines rule-based scoring with LLM-as-a-judge to perform comprehensive evaluation.

-We implemented a prototype of \textsc{Graph2Eval} and constructed \textsc{Graph2Eval-Bench}, a dataset containing 1,319 diverse tasks, including 1,002 document comprehension tasks and 317 web interaction tasks.
-Based on the \textsc{Graph2Eval}-integrated agents and multi-dimensional evaluation metrics, we conduct comprehensive experiments on \textsc{Graph2Eval-Bench}.
-The results show that Graph2Eval is highly efficient in task generation, with an average generation time of 34.87 seconds for document understanding tasks and 95.51 seconds for web interaction tasks.
-Furthermore, the generated dataset effectively distinguishes performance differences across various combinations of agents and LLMs of different scales (as shown in Figure \ref{fig:abs_performance}).
+We implemented a prototype of \textsc{Graph2Eval} and constructed \textsc{Graph2Eval-Bench}, a dataset containing 1,319 diverse tasks, including 1,002 document understanding tasks and 317 web interaction tasks, which is designed to evaluate both Retrieval-Augmented Generation~(RAG) Agents and Web Agents.
+Extensive experiments demonstrate that, compared to a KG-free baseline, tasks generated by \textsc{Graph2Eval} achieve semantic consistency and solvability improvements of 20\% and 17\% on average.
+In addition, \textsc{Graph2Eval} achieves high efficiency, requiring on average 34.87 seconds per document understanding task and 95.51 seconds per web interaction task.
+Furthermore, \textsc{Graph2Eval-Bench} effectively distinguishes agent performance across different LLM configurations (Figure~\ref{fig:abs_performance}).
+Our contributions are summarized as follows: